 - Drying: See my post on Oven-Dried Kale.
 It may be flavored for kale chips.

 - Freezing: Kale may be frozen very short term for ruse in things like smoothies where texture doesn’t matter without blanching.
 It stops enzyme actions which can cause loss of flavor, color, and texture.
+To freeze longer term so it will stay fresh and beautiful for 10 to 12 months see my post on Freezing Kale The Right Way.

 - Pickling: Kale can be pickled, although I have yet to try it.